View Guadalupe Palos's Obituary on ElPasoTimes.com and share memories

 Rev. Guadalupe Palos was very active in the conference and national clergywomen organization in the United Methodist Church.
 She made and cultivated friends all her life, some since her childhood.
 She had friends in various parts of Mexico, Costa Rica and in this country: from California to New Jersey, from Texas to Florida.
 She liked to travel and was able to travel to the Holy Land, Turkey, Greece, Italy, France, Spain, Morocco, and England.

 Having served as his associate at El Divino Salvador UMC, Guadalupe R. Ballinas and Jose L. Palos became good friends.
 A few years later they married in March 2012.
 She retired from the ordained ministry last year as her struggle with cancer continued.
-She is survived by her husband, José, her daughter, Leticia, and son, Juan Esteban Ballinas, six grandchildren, two great-grandchildren, her step-daughter, Debbie (Stickel) and step-son, Samuel Palos, and four step-grandchildren.
-Visitation will be on Sunday, January 5, 2020, from 2:00 pm to 3:00 pm at Porter Loring on McCullough.
+She is survived by her husband, José, her daughter, Leticia, and son, Juan Esteban Ballinas, six grandchildren, two great-grandchildren, her step-daughter, Debbie (Stickel) and step-son, Samuel Palos, and four step-grandchildren, and a number of cousins, nephews, uncles, aunts and brothers and sisters-in-laws.